balena-io/docs/pages/runtime/runtime.md

 ## The Container Environment

 When you start a terminal session, either via the web terminal or the CLI, you are dropped into your applications running container.
-Its important to note that your container needs to be running for you to actually SSH into it, this is where the [init system](#init-system) helps a lot.
+It's important to note that your container needs to be running for you to actually SSH into it, this is where the [init system](#init-system) helps a lot.
 By default you are the `root` user and granted root privileges in the container.

 If you're running a custom `Dockerfile` the location of your code will be as specified by you in the file.
 The recommended file path for your code is `/usr/src/app` as you will see in most of our demo projects.
 If you're running a pure node.js application (i.e. an application that has no `Dockerfile` or `Dockerfile.template` but rather a `package.json`), all your code will be automatically placed in `/app`, which has a symbolic link to `/usr/src/app`.